Arrive Hanoi, Vietnam

 Mai Chau | Cycling the Countryside

 After a leisurely breakfast, you may opt to set out on a cycling tour of the local valleys.
 Your 12-mile ride snakes its way through Chieng Chau, Van Mai, Cun and Mai Hich, passing villages, lush rice paddies and seldom-seen countryside.
 En route, pause to meet a local hill tribe community and learn about their enduring cultural traditions.
+Visit a local school and learn about how AKP supports a program which provides clean filtered drinking water to students.
 Then, enjoy lunch at a local home, before returning to your lodge by late afternoon with the remainder of your day at leisure.

 Hue | Perfume River Vistas